Negative immersions for one-relator groups: Introduction

 \begin{thm}[Louder, 2013] Let $\HH_1,\ldots, \HH_l$ be free groups, $\{\langle v_{i,j}\rangle\}$ a malnormal collection of non-trivial cyclic subgroups of $\HH_i$ and $n_{i,j}$ positive integers.
 Let $\Delta$ be the associated graph of groups and let $f\colon \pio{\Delta}\to\FF$ be a surjective homomorphism to a free group with $f\vert_{\HH_i}$ injective for each $i$.
 If the family $\{\langle v_{i,j}\rangle\}$ is dependent for each $i$, and $\sum_{i,j} n_{i,j}>1$, then

 \end{thm}

 Baumslag's theorem, and hence Lyndon's, follows immediately.
 Indeed, if $f\vert_{\HH}$ is not injective, the conclusion holds automatically, and otherwise the theorem applies.
 A 1983 theorem of Stallings in a similar spirit also follows {\cite[Theorem 5.3]{stallings-surfaces}}; we discuss Stallings' theorem in Subsection \ref{subsec: stallings}.
-The main theorem of \cite{adjoiningroots} is in fact more general than stated above, and applies to arbitrary acylindrical graphs of free groups with cyclic edge groups.

 Another kind of dependence theorem constrains the integers $n_{i,j}$ in terms of the ranks of the $\HH_i$.
-A prototypical result here is provided by a theorem of Duncan and Howie, which extends and quantifies Lyndon's theorem by bounding from below the genus of a proper power \cite{duncan-howie}.
-The Duncan--Howie theorem can be stated as follows.
+A prototypical result here is provided by a theorem of Duncan and Howie, which extends and quantifies Lyndon's theorem by bounding from below the genus of a proper power \cite{duncan-howie}. {A special case of the} Duncan--Howie theorem can be stated as follows.